Malaysia–United States relations: Economic relations

 A 7-Eleven store in Kuala Lumpur, Malaysia.
 The Japanese-owned American chain of convenience store has around 2,000 stores in the country as of 2016.

 The earliest significant economic relations between the territories now part of Malaysia, in particular Malaya, was the US involvement in the production and trade of tin and rubber.
 Malaya at one time was the largest single producer of both commodities and the US was the largest importer of Malayan tin.
 By 1917, rubber became Malaya's most important exports and the US absorbed 77% of Malaya's total rubber production.
 The great demand for rubber was due to the rising production of automobile in Malaysia.

-In the modern days, the US is one of the largest foreign investor in Malaysia.
+In modern days, the US is one of the largest foreign investors in Malaysia.
 The American Malaysian Chamber of Commerce serves as a business association for collaboration between both countries.
 While figures capturing the full range of foreign investment (including oil and gas) are not available, American companies are particularly active in the energy, electronics, and manufacturing sectors and employ nearly 200,000 Malaysian workers.
 The cumulative value of US private investment in the manufacturing sector in Malaysia is roughly $15 billion.
 In the 1970s, American companies, including Agilent AMD, Fairchild Semiconductor, Freescale Semiconductor, Intel, Texas Instruments and Western Digital pioneered the Malaysian electrical and electronics (E&E) sector, which exports billions of dollars of equipment to global supply chains every year.
 Major US oil and gas companies, including ExxonMobil, ConocoPhillips, Hess and Murphy Oil, have invested billions of dollars to develop Malaysia's energy resources.
-Many US-based fast-food/coffeehouse chains such as A&W Restaurants, Burger King, Domino's Pizza, Dunkin' Donuts, KFC, McDonald's, Pizza Hut, Starbucks, Subway, Texas Chicken and Wendy's had already dominating the Malaysian fast food/coffeehouse markets.
+Many US-based fast-food/coffeehouse chains such as A&W Restaurants, Burger King, Domino's Pizza, Dunkin' Donuts, KFC, McDonald's, Pizza Hut, Starbucks, Subway, Texas Chicken and Wendy's have already dominated the Malaysian fast food/coffeehouse markets.
 Recent US investors include Hershey, Kellogg's, Bose and Golden Gate Capital.
-The US is Malaysia's fourth largest trading partner and Malaysia is the 22nd largest trading partner of the US Annual two-way trade in goods and services in 2013 amounted to approximately $44 billion.
+The US is Malaysia's fourth largest trading partner and Malaysia is the 22nd largest trading partner of the US.
+Annual two-way trade in goods and services in 2013 amounted to approximately $44 billion.